 Have you ever been to a coffee shop and thought to yourself, “I could get some work done here”?
-Studies show that people are more productive when they’re around background noise such as music from a coffee shop compared to sitting silent at work or similar settings.
-Results found that moderate levels of sound helped people on creative tasks; whereas high levels greatly hampered productivity.
+Studies show that people are more productive when they’re around background noise such as music from a coffee shop compared to sitting silently at work or in similar settings.
+Results found that moderate levels of sound helped people with creative tasks; whereas high levels greatly hampered productivity.

 People who exercise during normal working hours are more productive at work, even though they technically logged fewer hours.

 After all, the original saying “no pain no gain” is still true today in a world of busy lifestyles and desk jobs!

 Burnout is a serious issue, and it’s not something to be taken lightly.
 If you work for months without taking significant breaks, chronic stress can lead to physical exhaustion or emotional detachment.